workloads/packer-templates/README.md

 - Terraform `0.14.9` or newer
 - Ansible `2.9.6` or newer

+Ansible is used to carry out system-level operations (e.g.: installing and removing packages).

+Terraform is used as a helper, only.
+It is possible (though not advised) to manually create the resources needed.

 ## Usage

 This repository contains Packer templates for multiple providers.